 Following the overview presentation, the Commission will hold a closed meeting where trade secrets used in the design and construction of the model will be discussed and reviewed.
+Modeling organizations that do not utilize the trade secret session shall cover the prescribed material during the public meeting portion.

-Closed Meeting Portion
+2. Closed Meeting Portion

-During the closed meeting where trade secrets used in the design and construction of the model are discussed, the modeling organization shall present temporal evolution of coastal flood characteristics (Standard MF-4, Flood Characteristics (Outputs), Audit 8), temporal evolution of inland flood characteristics, if applicable (Standard HHF-2, Flood

-Characteristics (Outputs), Audit 10), Form HHF-3, Coastal Flood Characteristics by Annual Exceedance Probabilities (Trade Secret Item), Form HHF-5, Inland Flood Characteristics by Annual Exceedance Probabilities (Trade Secret Item), Form VF-4, Coastal Flood Mitigation Measures, Mean Coastal Flood Damage Ratios and Coastal Flood Damage/\$1,000 (Trade Secret Item), Form VF-5, Inland Flood Mitigation Measures, Mean Inland Flood Damage Ratios and Inland Flood Damage/\$1,000 (Trade Secret Item), Form AF-5, Logical Relationship to Flood Risk (Trade Secret Item), and trade secret items identified and recommended by the Professional Team during the onsite and additional verification reviews to be shown to the Commission which will be documented in the Professional Team's report to the Commission.
+During the closed meeting where trade secrets used in the design and construction of the model are discussed, the modeling organization shall present temporal evolution of coastal flood characteristics (Flood Standard MF-4, Flood Characteristics (Outputs), Audit 8), temporal evolution of inland flood characteristics, if applicable (Flood Standard HHF-2, Flood Characteristics (Outputs), Audit 10), Form HHF-3, Coastal Flood Characteristics by Annual Exceedance Probabilities (Trade Secret Item), Form HHF-5, Inland Flood Characteristics by Annual Exceedance Probabilities (Trade Secret Item), Form AF-6, Logical Relationships to Flood Risk (Trade Secret Item), and trade secret items identified and recommended by the Professional Team during the on-site and additional verification reviews to be shown to the Commission which will be documented in the Professional Team's report to the Commission.